Background pattern

 Do not breastfeed while taking Vesanoid.Vesanoid may pass into breast milk and harm your baby.

-Driving and operating machinery
+Driving and using machines

-Vesanoid contains soy oil, sorbitol, and sodium
+Vesanoid contains soybean oil, sorbitol, and sodium

-3. How to Take Vesanoid
+3. How to take Vesanoid

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 Adults